CodingGarden/listd/CONTRIBUTING.md

 ## Code Style

 This project uses [Prettier](https://prettier.io/) to format the code.
-You can run `npm run format` to format the code before committing.
+You can run `npm run format:fix` to format the code before committing.

 <!-- TODO: setup eslint -->
 <!-- TODO: setup github actions to run linter -->